catseye/shelf/README.md

 The following shell functions are defined by `shelf.sh` and available for use:

 *   `shelf_link` *DIR*

+    Create links to the relevant files in *DIR*, in the appropriate link farm.

 *   `shelf_unlink` *DIR*

+    Remove, from all link farms, any links to any files found in *DIR*.

 *   `shelf_unlink_broken`

+    Remove, from all link farms, any links that are broken.

 *   `shelf_build` *DIR*

+    Make a best-effort guess at how to build the sources in *DIR*, and try to build them using that method.